 Maltese townhouses are either new or old.
 Older stone townhouses usually have numerous floors and have traditional features such as patterned tiles, wooden floors and stone arches.
 The new townhouses, or terraced housing, have a more contemporary style.

 The house of character is a distinctly Maltese building.
 It is common in rural areas and small villages.
 These typically have thick, unpainted stone walls, a central courtyard and sometimes even a well.
 Three- and four-bedroom houses are the norm, with some dating back to the 17th century.
 Supply is limited, although there are newer houses that replicate this traditional style with a modern twist.

 Finding accommodation in Malta

-Renting property in Malta
+Renting accommodation in Malta

-Most rental properties are furnished, so expats may have to make special arrangements if they want to bring in their own furniture.
-Overall, properties are well-equipped, but, especially when it comes to houses of character, their interiors may be somewhat dated.
+Most rental properties are furnished, so expats may have to make special arrangements if they want to bring in their furniture.
+Overall, properties are well equipped, but some may have outdated interiors, especially the houses of character.

 After finding and securing a property, the tenant and the landlord sign a tenancy agreement.
 The lease specifies the duration of the contract, the notice period and how bills will be separated and paid.
 Long-term leases are usually between six and 12 months, with an option to renew at the end of the rental period.

 Utility bills such as electricity and internet are often not included in long-term rentals.
 This may take the form of a fixed price or can vary according to the monthly bills.
 We recommend expats ensure any fixed costs are listed in writing before they sign the tenancy agreement.